yerram-karthik/News_Aggregator/README.md

 # PPT: https://www.canva.com/design/DAGEYKCqq9I/8iaUkK5ip2HYEM_J584SDg/edit?utm_content=DAGEYKCqq9I&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton\

 # Description
-News aggregator is a Django project to scrape a news website using Beautiful soup and request module and hence combination of web crawlers and web applications.Both of these technologies have their implementation in Python.
+The News Aggregator is a Django-based project meticulously crafted to extract news articles from a designated website using web scraping techniques, leveraging the power of BeautifulSoup and the request module.
+By seamlessly integrating web crawlers with web applications, our project epitomizes the synergy between these technologies, all implemented using Python.

 # Key Features: